D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You must provide them the necessary access to the subscription in order to resove this error and apply the principle of least privilege.

-What role should you assign to teh user at the subscription level?
+What role should you assign to the user at the subscription level?

 - Owner
 - Reader